Haufe-Lexware/api-style-guide/resources.md

 ##Resources

 The fundamental concept in any RESTful API is the **resource**.
-One of the first steps in developing a RESTful web service is designing the resourcemodel.
+One of the first steps in developing a RESTful web service is designing the resource model.
 The resource model identifies and classifies all the resources the client uses to interact with the Server.

 **Design your API with the API consumer in mind!**